-The current challenge stems from several factors outside of the county' control, including:
+The current challenge stems from several factors including:

 - Stagnating population growth, evidence for which is found in census data, population projections, school enrollment trends, and reports on the county's bond rating (Appendix B). - State-imposed levy and debt limits. - Inherited contractual agreements and investments for discretionary enterprises and services.